 The 2018 and 2019 vintages might be tough acts to follow, but Bordeaux 2020 seems to be more than up to the job.
-Ahead of the wines’ release, we have been talking to producers about the year’s extreme conditions – and the stunning results it produced
+We spoke to producers about the year’s extreme conditions – and the stunning results it produced

 “Extreme” is the word that comes up time and again.
 It was both wet and dry, mild and hot – a contradiction in terms throughout, demanding producers’ attention.
 As Jean-Sébastien Philippe at Lafite described it, 2020 was “un millésime de vigneron" (a winemaker’s vintage).

 The winter and spring were mild and wet, replenishing water reserves and kicking off the growing season early.
 It was so mild – with temperatures on average around 2˚C warmer than usual – that there were already signs of budbreak at L’Eglise Clinet on 4th February.
 Flowering was early and homogenous; at Ch.
 Margaux it was a full 15 days ahead of normal, Managing Director Philippe Bascaules noted, bringing the entire season forward.
 This early start led to fears of possible frosts, but (unlike in 2021) the temperature barely dropped and the threat to crops was minimal.

 Overall, 2020 saw more rain than any other year in the last decade – however it fell almost

 entirely over the winter and spring, with subsequent concentrated bursts in May and August.
 This relative downpour was essential for what was to come, for the summer was parchingly dry.
 As Pierre-Olivier Clouet of Cheval Blanc explained, the spring provided the vines with enough reserves to survive the long, dry summer.